-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB - 107 Coporate Tax Charitable contributions (a) In the case of a corporation (1) contributions or gifts payment of which is made within the tax year to or for use by: (A) the Government of Puerto Rico, the United States, any state, territory, or any political subdivision thereof, the District of Columbia, or any U.S. possession, for exclusively public purposes; or (B) an entity described in Section 1101.01(a)(1) and (2) created or organized in Puerto Rico, the United States or any of its possessions or any state or territory, organized and operating exclusively for the purposes described therein, but in the case of contributions or donations to a trust, common fund, fund or foundation, only if such contributions or donations are for use in Puerto Rico, the United States or any of its possessions exclusively for such purposes, provided that no part of its net earnings inures to the benefit of any shareholder or individual in particular.
-For the disallowance of certain charitable or other deductions otherwise allowable under this paragraph, see Sections 1083.02(e) and 1102.06; or (C) veteran posts or organizations, or supporting units of or trusts or foundations for any such post or organization, if such posts, organizations, units, trusts or foundations are organized in Puerto Rico, the United States or any possession thereof, provided that no part of its net earnings inures to the benefit any shareholder or individual in particular.
-For the disallowance of or ganizations, or supporting units of or trusts or foundations for any such post or organization, if such posts, organizations, units, trusts or foundations are organized in Puerto Rico, the United States or any possession thereof, provided that no part of its net earnings inures to the benefit any shareholder or individual in particular, or (D) other entities enumerated in subparagraph (C) of paragraph (3) of subsection (a) of Section 1033.15, up to an amount not exceeding ten (10) percent of the net income of the taxpayer, computed without the benefit of this subsection.
-PR Internal Revenue Code Section 1033.10 Corporate Income Tax Return 2016 (Form 480.2) Part VI Line 49
+TEB - 111 Business Tax Charitable (a) In the case of a corporation (1) PR Internal Corporate Income Tax Return

+159-111 DUSITIESS TAX contributions contributions or gifts payment of which Revenue 2018 (Form 480.2)

+Contributions is made within the tax year to or for Code Part VI Line 50

+use by: (A) the Government of Puerto Section Fait VI Line 30

+, , , 1033.10

+Rico, the United States, any state, 1033.10

+territory, or any political subdivision

+thereof, the District of Columbia, or any

+U.S. possession, for exclusively public

+purposes; or (B) an entity described in

+Section 1101.01(a)(1) and (2) created

+or organized in Puerto Rico, the United

+States or any of its possessions or any

+state or territory, organized and

+operating exclusively for the purposes

+described therein, but in the case of

+contributions or donations to a trust,

+common fund, fund or foundation, only

+if such contributions or donations are

+for use in Puerto Rico, the United

+States or any of its possessions

+exclusively for such purposes, provided

+that no part of its net earnings inures to

+the benefit of any shareholder or

+individual in particular.
+For the

+disallowance of certain charitable or

+other deductions otherwise allowable

+under this paragraph, see Sections

+1083.02(e) and 1102.06; or (C) veteran

+posts or organizations, or supporting

+units of or trusts or foundations for any

+such post or organization, if such posts,

+organizations, units, trusts or

+foundations are organized in Puerto

+Rico, the United States or any

+possession thereof, provided that no

+part of its net earnings inures to the

+benefit any shareholder or individual in

+particular, or (D) other entities

+enumerated in subparagraph (C) of paragraph (3) of subsection (a) of Section 1033.15, up to an amount not exceeding ten (10) percent of the net income of the taxpayer, computed without the benefit of this subsection.

-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB - 108 Coporate Tax Deduction under Act 185-2014 ("Private Equity Funds Act") In case of taxpayers that, pursuant to Act 185-2014, as amended, are considered as accredited investors, will be able to claim a deduction for their initial investment in a private equity fund (PEF) or in a private equity fund Puerto Rico (PEF-PR).
-For these purposes, a corporation will be considered an accredited investor if at the moment of the initial investment in a PEF or a PEF-PR is: 1) a bank, insurance company, registered investment company, business development company, investment company in small enterprises, International Banking Entity ("IBE") or International Financial Entity ("IFE").
+TEB - 112 Business Tax Deduction under Act 185- 2014 ("Private Equity Funds Act") In case of taxpayers that, pursuant to Act 185-2014, as amended, are considered as accredited investors, will be able to claim a deduction for their initial investment in a private equity fund (PEF) or in a private equity fund Puerto Rico (PEF-PR).
+For these purposes, a corporation will be considered an accredited investor if at the moment of the initial investment in a PEF or a PEF-PR is: 1) a bank, insurance company, registered investment company, investment company in small enterprises, International Banking Entity ("IBE") or International Financial Entity ("IFE").
 It will be understood that the IBE and the IFE may be Accredited Investors irrespectively of what is established by the International Banking Center Regulatory Act and the International Financial Center Regulatory Act, respectively; 2) a nonprofit organization, corporation or association with assets in excess of five million dollars (\$5,000,000); and 3) a business in which all capital owners are accredited investors.
 Sec.
-5 (d) of Act 185,2014 Corporate Income Tax Return 2016 (Form 480.2) Part VI Line 50
+5 (d) of Act 185,2014 Corporate Income Tax Return 2018 (Form 480.2) Part VI Line 50 Deferrals TEB - 113 Business Tax Corporation Deferrals PR-TER 2018 estimates the deduction for the tax regime.
+Depreciation Model